kuco23/ZVote/README.md

     zksnark.proof, zksnark.publicSignals
 )
 ```

-> **Note:**
-> The Merkle tree uses poseidon hash function, the tools to produce tree, proof and root are included in `tsutil/merkleTree.ts`.
+The Merkle tree uses poseidon hash function, the tools to produce tree, proof and root are included in `tsutil/merkleTree.ts`.

 ## Examples

-Here is an example of voting on fuji (Avalanche testnet) network, using the contract deployed at `0xa66F33E726A5E8dC6E42e94079794eD879279708`.
+Here is an example of voting on fuji (Avalanche testnet) network, using the private keys from our previous `.env` and the contract deployed at `0xa66F33E726A5E8dC6E42e94079794eD879279708`.

 ```powershell
 yarn hardhat election \